 Springdale Visitor Center

-Welcome to the brand new Springdale and Zion Canyon Visitors Center.
 Located in the heart of Springdale and Zion Canyon and 1 mile from the main south entrance of Zion National Park the setting is picture perfect.
+The Springdale Visitor Center is focused on helping visitors maximize their trips both in Zion National Park and the surrounding areas.
+At the Springdale Visitor Center, you can learn about many of the different adventure activities from Jeep Tours, ATV’s, Horseback Riding, or Canyoneering.
 Our knowledgeable local experts are here daily to provide you with insight and guidance on how to make the most of your visit to Springdale, Zion National Park, and the other surrounding area parks and attractions.
-Our world class new facility also offers an extensive retail store with apparel, hiking gear, gifts, books, maps, and more that you just won’t find anywhere else.
+Our world-class new facility also offers an extensive retail store with apparel, hiking gear, gifts, books, maps, and more than you just won’t find anywhere else.

-Make sure to add a stop into the Springdale and Zion Canyon Visitor Center a must do on your upcoming visit.
-Open daily from 7:00am – 10:00pm.
+Make sure to add a stop into the Springdale Visitor Center a must do on your upcoming visit.
+Open daily from 8:00am – 9:00pm.
 Located at shuttle stop #6 on the Springdale loop we are a great place to begin and finish your day in the Canyon.